ministryofjustice/cloud-platforms-k8s-kops/README.md

 - Install Tiller, with ServiceAccount config: `$ helm init --service-account tiller`

 This installs Tiller as a cluster-wide service, with `cluster-admin` permissions.
 These permissions are too broad for a production multi-tenant environment, and are used here for test purposes only - in real-world usage Tiller should be deployed into each tenant namespace, with permissions scoped to that namespaces only.

-For reference, the rendered output of each Helm package used in this repo is included in `cluster-components/$COMPONENT/rendered-resources` - these are the equivalent resource definitions that would be created without Helm.

 #### Using Helm
 - `$ helm repo update` - update package list, a la `apt-get update`